3 Weeks In Cambodia and Vietnam Itinerary

 It is the Lunar New Year (the dates change every year, but happens between the end of January to the end of February), and it lasts for nearly 2 weeks.
 Every airport, bus station, and hotel will be booked and busy.
 Many restaurants and tourist sites will be closed as well.

-However, if you come from December to January, it can be very cold in this area, requiring you a decent winter jacket.
-You should avoid coming between April to May, it is the hottest time of the year.
+However, if you visit from December to January, it can be very cold in this area, requiring you a decent winter jacket.
+You should avoid coming between April to May, as it is the hottest time of the year.
 In contrast, June until September is the rainy season.

 Cambodia is one of the few countries that have straightforward visa rules (which I really love).
 Unless your passport is from Southeast Asia (which gets a free visa), you only need to apply for an evisa online or get a visa upon arrival.